Selfridges (Oxford) Ltd – a very brief history

 The Westgate multi-storey car park.
 July 2009.
 The Westgate multi-storey car park is being demolished in 2015, but it is not clear yet what will go in its place.
 Since the mid-1990s there has been talk of re-developing the Westgate Centre.
 The latest plan (as of 2016) to re-develop the Westgate Centre, like some previous plans, includes a John Lewis department store.
 A re-developed Westagte Centre , including a John Lewis, did open in 2017, retaining the fabric of the old Selfridges building.

 Footbridge connecting muti-storey car park to Westgate Centre, March 2008.

-Sefridges 1973.
+Selfridges 1973.
 The Westgate Centre under construction.
-Selfridges had earlier taken over Coppers Department Store in around 1972.
+Selfridges had earlier taken over Coppers Department Store G R Cooper (Oxford) in 1966.